nodejs/promise-use-cases/use-cases/stack-traces/2/stack-traces-2.md

 ### What can we maybe do better

-Node could expose async stack traces sometimes somehow to achieve parity with promise libraries which would make users' lives easier.
+Node.js could expose async stack traces sometimes somehow to achieve parity with promise libraries which would make users' lives easier.
 At least - it should be users' call.